 1. Trust Your Employees

-On top of that, micromanagement can be costly in the long run.
+On top of that, micromanagement can be a costly management style.
 Studies show that it can lower productivity and increase turnover.

-If you can’t trust an employee to work without supervision, then remote work may not be the best set-up for them.
+If you can’t trust a team member to work without supervision, then remote work may not be the best setup for them.

 With trust comes flexibility which is essential in any successful remote working relationship.
 It gives your employees the space to figure out how they’re going to meet their goals.
 Who knows, they may come up with something innovative!

-Tip: If you’re in the process of hiring remote workers, make sure you look for self-starters!
+Pro Tip: If you’re in the process of hiring remote workers, make sure you look for self-starters.
 These are people who are intrinsically motivated to get the job done even if they aren’t being supervised.

 2. Establish Goals

 In any kind of organization, it’s always important for managers to establish and communicate goals to their employees.
 Otherwise, it’ll be difficult for them to prioritize the right tasks and stay focused.